-(a) Under the vertical loading of 1.3D + 1.7L sustained for 24 hr the midspan of the center main beam exhibited the largest net vertical deflection (dv).
-This deflection was less than 0.10 in (see fig. 9.1).
+(a) Under the vertical loading of 1.3D + 1.7L sustained for 24 hours the midspan of the center main beam exhibited the largest net vertical deflection (dv).
+This deflection was less than 0.10" (see Fig. 9.1).
 The net deflection (dv) should be taken as the total deflection (Dv) less the support deflection.
-Unfortunately, during the sustained-load portion of this test, the instruments measuring the support deflection malfunctioned and there is thus no complete record of the beam support deflection.
+Unfortunately, during the sustained load portion of this test, the instruments measuring the support deflection malfunctioned and there is thus no complete record of the beam support deflection.
 Thus, only the short-term portion of this deflection has been subtracted to obtain dv.
-The maximum measured Dv, which was 0.14 in, is considerably less than the 0.93 in allowed by Criterion 4.4.4(a).
+The maximum measured Dv, which was 0.14", is considerably less than the 0.93" allowed by Criterion 4.4.4(a).

-(b) The horizontal deflections, which were measured under vertical loads acting alone both with and without walls, were extremely small.
-In all cases they were less than 0.08 in under 1.3D + 1.7L on the floor and columns.
-(See figs. 9.6 and 9.7.)
-This is considerably less than the 0.19 in permitted by Criterion 4.4.4 (b).
+(b) The lateral deflections, which were measured under vertical loads acting alone both with and without walls, were extremely small.
+In all cases they were less than 0.08" under 1.3D + 1.7L on the floor and columns.
+(See Figs. 9.6 and 9.7.)
+This is considerably less than the 0.19" permitted by Criterion 4.4.4(b).

-(c) Figure 9.1 shows the residual deflection Dvr to be approximately 0.005 in, which is considerably less than the residual deflection permitted by Criteria 4.4.4.(c) and 4.4.4(d), which is 0.03 in.
+(c) Fig. 9.1 shows the residual deflection Dvr to be approximately 0.005" which is considerably less than the residual deflection permitted by Criteria 4.4.4.(c) and 4.4.4.(d), which is 0.03".